Frontier Village: Development

-The park was built by Joseph Zukin, Jr. of Palo Alto, who was inspired by a family trip to Disneyland in 1959.
+The park was built by Joseph Zukin Jr. of Palo Alto, who was inspired by a family trip to Disneyland in 1959.
 In 1958, Zukin sold 110,000 shares in the Frontier Village corporation at $5 per share.
 Additional funds were raised by selling 400,000 shares of stock at each, of which nearly 80,000 shares were sold by October 1960, helped by a "substantial, but not controlling block" purchased by United California Theaters.

 The park was planned initially to be built along El Camino Real in Sunnyvale, California, according to plans drawn up in 1958 by the Frontier Village Corporation, founded by Zukin, Hawley Smith, and Michael Khourie.
 Zukin declared "it will be designed as a children's dream of the Old West, where the child (and his parents) can actually experience the thrills and excitement of the West in an atmosphere especially created for fun and relaxation."
 Zukin later announced in April 1959 that Frontier Village would be built in San Jose, on Hayes Ranch, part of the estate surrounding Hayes Mansion.

-Initial design was performed by Paul Murphy, who also had a full time job at Santa Clara University as director of publications.
+Initial design was performed by Paul Murphy, who also had a full-time job at Santa Clara University as director of publications.
 After Murphy found himself too busy to continue, responsibility for the design was turned over to Laurence Hollings, who had prior experience designing film sets at Columbia Pictures and Paramount Pictures, and nature habitats at the California Academy of Sciences.
 He described the park as a "sort of tongue-in-cheek approach to the Wild West."
 For publicity, a touring western-themed show named "Frontier Days" visited local shopping centers in late spring 1960, including Valley Fair in San Jose and Bay Fair in San Leandro.

 Map of Frontier Village, printed on a sign originally posted by the "Marshal's Office".

-Ground was broken for the park on August 1, 1960, and it was laid out so carefully that only four trees were removed.
+Ground was broken for the park on August 1, 1960.